Shuttle/Shuttle.Esb.Samples/Shuttle.RequestResponse/README.md

 > Add a new `Console Application` to the solution called `Shuttle.RequestResponse.Client`.

-> Install the `Shuttle.Esb.Msmq` nuget package.
+> Install the `Shuttle.Esb.AzureMQ` nuget package.

-This will provide access to the Msmq `IQueue` implementation and also include the required dependencies.
+This will provide access to the Azure Storage Queues `IQueue` implementation and also include the required dependencies.

 > Install the `Shuttle.Core.Castle` nuget package.